Building Coalitions to Change Laws

 ● Community Choice Aggregation (CCAs): We are a member of the East Bay Clean Power Alliance, which is organized to promote a Community Choice energy program in Alameda County with a commitment to maximizing community benefits and community input.
 Our support has included providing input on creating a local development business plan for the Alameda County CCA -- called East Bay Community Energy -- that would include the development of metrics to prioritize local benefits.
 In California, three new CCA entities are launching in 2017 and over 15 municipalities are exploring their own programs.

-We are also a member of the East Bay Shared Solar Collaborative that is promoting the development of community-owned and controlled shared solar energy projects within East Bay Community Energy to further community economic empowerment, advance social equity, and strengthen community resilience.
+We are also a former member of, and current advisor to, the East Bay Shared Solar Collaborative, which is promoting the development of community-owned and controlled shared solar energy projects within East Bay Community Energy to further community economic empowerment, advance social equity, and strengthen community resilience.
 We believe CCAs offer an important opportunity to drive procurement of renewables from community-owned projects.

 ● Green Tariff/Shared Renewables Program: We advocated for improved rules at the California Public Utilities Commission (CPUC) in the SB 43 Green Tariff/Shared Renewables Program.
 The Enhanced Community Renewables component of the SB 43 program allows organizations and individuals to participate in offsite electrical generation -- solar panels (or other renewables) located somewhere other than on their own building or land -- within the service territories of California’s three largest investor-owned utilities: Pacific Gas & Electric, San Diego Gas & Electric, and Southern California Edison.